pankaj-opteamix/user-api/README.md

    pip install -r requirements.txt

-4.create a database in your locahost and update the database credentials inside settings.py file now create Table in your database by using  below these  commands
+4.create a database in your locahost and update the database credentials inside settings.py file now create Table in your database by using  below  commands

-     python manage.py makemigrations
      python manage.py migrate